MicrosoftDocs/OfficeDocs-SkypeForBusiness.de-DE/Skype/SfbOnline/skype-for-business-and-microsoft-teams-add-on-licensing/license-options-based-on-your-plan/office-365-enterprise-e1-e3-e4.md

 ## <a name="why-dont-i-see-the-option-to-buy-add-ons"></a>Warum sehe ich die Option zum Kaufen von Add-Ons nicht?
 <a name="bkmk_how"> </a>

-In einigen Fällen wird die Option zum Erwerben von Skype Business Add-Ons im Office 365 Administrationscenter nicht angezeigt.
+In einigen Fällen wird die Option zum kaufen von Skype for Business-Add-ons im Office 365 Admin Center nicht angezeigt.

 - **Sie haben Office 365 Business Premium über GoDaddy bezogen**.
-Sie können nicht in diesem Fall Skype Business Add-Ons kaufen.
-Müssen Sie auf den Plan E3 wechseln (die GoDaddy nicht verkauft wurde), und klicken Sie dann können Sie kaufen sie.
+In diesem Fall können Sie keine Skype for Business-Add-ons kaufen.
+Sie müssen zum E3-Plan wechseln (den GoDaddy nicht verkauft), und Sie können Sie dann kaufen.
 [Kontaktieren des Office 365 Business-Supports - Administratorhilfe](https://support.office.com/article/32a17ca7-6fa0-4870-8a8d-e25ba4ccfd4b).

 - **You have a monthly commitment instead of an annual commitment**.
 In some cases, customers who have a monthly commitment can't buy the add-ons (this is different from the payment method, which can be monthly).
 This is a known issue that we are fixing.
 [Contact support for business products - Admin Help](https://support.office.com/article/32a17ca7-6fa0-4870-8a8d-e25ba4ccfd4b).